 - True sacrifice.
 The wantrepreneur has a nostalgic notion of the hard-scrabble, roll-up-your-sleeves visionary who deliberately builds a company.
 They also see the financial and material rewards of becoming an entrepreneur so much so that they put those ideas ahead of the true work.
 An entrepreneur, by contrast, understands, embraces, and dives into the work, knowing that long hours, risks, and setbacks are, inevitably, parts of the process.

-The book is a helpful guide for those who have an idea but have yet to dive in.
+The book is a helpful guide for those who have a great business idea but have yet to dive in.
 By considering the tools and anecdotes contained in the book, a visionary can decide if the entrepreneurial path is truly the one to pursue.